January and February at Ightham Mote

 Ightham Mote is more than just a house and garden, it is surrounded by a 546 acre estate.
 With plateau hilltops, steep valley sides, woodland and farmland, the estate provides wonderful walks and vistas across the Kent countryside, in this Area of Outstanding Natural Beauty.

-Become a nature detective this half-term and follow our hibernation trail in the gardens (no additional charge applies).
-You could also take the children on a walk across the estate with our winter activity pack to help them tick off some of their 50 things - Children's winter activity pack (PDF / 3.6MB) download .
-After, why not warm up in the Mote Café with some hot chocolate too.
+You could also take the children on a walk across the estate with our winter activity pack to help them tick off some of their 50 things - Winter activity pack (PDF / 1.3955078125MB) download .